 There are plenty of ways you could enjoy your serving of orange juice: freshly squeezed, as part of a smoothie or as an ingredient in your juicing adventures at home.

-Now that we know how much orange juice we should be having, let’s take a closer look at the health benefits and potential health risks of this tasty treat.
+Now that we know large amounts of orange juice are bad for you, let’s take a closer look at the health benefits and potential health risks of this tasty treat.

 Health Benefits of Orange Juice

-It’s one of the things most of us learn as small children – orange juice is healthy and will keep the flu away.
-And this is still true as we get older!
+It’s one of the things most of us learn as small children – orange juice is very good for you and will help keep the flu at bay!
+And this is completely true.
 Orange juice has a huge number of health benefits along with its great taste, which is one of the reasons it’s so popular.

-We’ve put together a list of the reasons that orange juice is so great.
+We’ve put together a list of the reasons that make orange juice so great.

 It’s a Great Source of Vitamin C

-Let’s start with the one that we all know: orange juice is absolutely packed with Vitamin C. One glass of juice has about 50mg of Vitamin C. It’s recommended that you have around 40mg of Vitamin C a day, so that glass of orange juice really does set you up for the day ahead!
+Let’s start with the one that we all know: orange juice is absolutely packed with vitamin C. One glass of it has about 50mg of vitamin C, almost the 70-90mg that’s recommended you have each day.
+A glass of orange juice really does set you up for the day ahead!

-- It helps to keep your blood vessels, cartilage, bone and skin healthy
+- It keeps your blood vessels, cartilage, bone and skin healthy.

-- It even improves how your body heals itself when you get a cut or wound.
+- It improves how your body heals itself when you get a cut or wound.

-- It boosts your immune system, giving you a lower risk of developing colds and flus
+- It boosts your immune system, putting you at lower risk of developing common colds and flus.

 Orange Juice is Full of Antioxidants